bracesoftware/DETUtils-Old/README.md

 # SA:MP DETUtils | Wiki
 ![image](img/detutils.png)
+Addition to SA:MP Standard Scripting Library with new stuff, anti-cheat system and many more functions!

 Hello scripter!
 Welcome to *SA:MP DEntisT's Utilities* (or **detutils** for short) "read me" file.
 So, now, you may ask - what's this?
 Well - in general, this addition to SA:MP Standard Scripting package contains libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.